-Incorporated in 1947 Apple Valley Ranchos Water Company, now Liberty Utilities, is an investor owned utility providing quality drinking water to more than 65,000 people within 50 square miles of the Mojave River Basin.
-With close to 20,000 service connections, over 450 miles of main, 24 wells, 16 emergency generators, 11 storage tanks, 4 booster pump stations and 15 pressure zones, Liberty Utilities continues to ensure reliable delivery of high quality water for all our customers and support the economic prosperity in our region.
+Originally incorporated in 1947 as Apple Valley Ranchos Water Company, Liberty Utilities Apple Valley (Liberty Apple Valley) is a regulated utility providing quality drinking water to more than 65,000 people within 50 square miles of the Mojave River Basin.
+With close to 20,000 service connections, over 450 miles of main, 24 wells, 16 emergency generators, 11 storage tanks, 4 booster pump stations and 15 pressure zones, Liberty Apple Valley continues to ensure reliable delivery of high-quality water for all our customers and supports the economic prosperity in our region.

-Liberty Utilities is a member agency of the Mojave Water Agency (MWA), which purchases imported water from the San Joaquin Sacramento Delta through the State Water Project to replenish the pumped groundwater.
+Liberty Apple Valley is a member agency of the Mojave Water Agency (MWA), which purchases imported water from the San Joaquin Sacramento Delta through the State Water Project to replenish the pumped groundwater.

 Water quality standards are set and regulated by the California State Department of Public Health (DPH), the US Environmental Protection Agency, and the CPUC.
 The DPH has primary jurisdiction.
-As an investor owned utility, Liberty Utilities must meet the same high quality standards as municipalities or county water districts.
+As a regulated utility, Liberty Apple Valley must meet the same high quality standards as municipalities or county water districts.

-Liberty Utilities has a comprehensive emergency preparedness plan that is rehearsed on a regular basis, helpful customer conservation programs and ongoing partnerships with local organizations.
+Liberty Apple Valley has a comprehensive emergency preparedness plan that is rehearsed on a regular basis, helpful customer conservation programs and ongoing partnerships with local organizations.

 Information on some of our practices and technologies: (Will open as a .pdf file)

-As a privately held, investor owned public utility company engaged in the collection, storage, distribution, and sale of water to customers, Liberty Utilities’ operations are regulated by the State of California Public Utilities Commission (CPUC).
+As a privately held, investor-owned public utility company engaged in the collection, storage, distribution, and sale of water to customers, Liberty Apple Valley’s operations are regulated by the State of California Public Utilities Commission (CPUC).
 In addition, Liberty Utilities holds valid permits to serve water from the State of California Board of Health.

-Liberty Utilities’s service area covers approximately 50 square miles within Apple Valley and Victorville.
+Liberty Apple Valley’s service area covers approximately 50-square-miles within Apple Valley and Victorville.
 The area is primarily a residential community that continues to experience commercial and industrial growth.
 The average annual water demand is approximately 6 billion gallons.Liberty Utilities-ServiceArea

-Liberty Utilities obtains its water supply from the underground aquifers of the Mojave River Basin.
-Liberty Utilities pumps 100 percent of our source water from 24 deep wells located throughout our community.
+Liberty Apple Valley obtains its water supply from the underground aquifers of the Mojave River Basin.
+We pump 100 percent of our source water from 24 deep wells located throughout our community.
 These wells draw water from the deep Alto subunit of the basin.
-This high quality aquifer is recharged from snowmelt from the San Bernardino Mountains to the south and the Mojave River to the west.
+This high-quality aquifer is recharged from snowmelt from the San Bernardino Mountains to the south and the Mojave River to the west.

-The California Water Management Planning Act of 1983 (Act), as amended, requires urban water suppliers to develop an Urban Water Management Plan every five years in the years ending in zero and five to ensure a reliable water source sufficient to meet the needs of its customers during normal, single dry or multiple dry years.
+The California Water Management Planning Act of 1983 (Act), as amended, requires urban water suppliers to develop an Urban Water Management Plan every five years, in the years ending in zero and five, to ensure a reliable water source is sufficient to meet the needs of customers during normal and dry years.

-This UWMP serves as a general, flexible, and open-ended document that is periodically updated to reflect changes in the water supply trends, and water use efficiency policies.
-This Plan, along with other planning documents, will be used by Liberty Utilities’s staff to guide water use and management efforts through the year 2015, when the UWMP is required to be updated.
+This UWMP serves as a general, flexible, and open-ended document that is periodically updated to reflect changes in the water supply trends and water use efficiency policies.
+This Plan, along with other planning documents, will be used by Liberty Apple Valley’s staff to guide water use and management efforts through the year 2015, when the UWMP is required to be updated.